run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 Figure 27 - Check-in screen

-   + Press the Check-in button to perform the operation;
+   + Press the "Check-in" button to perform the operation;

 !!!
 Abstract "RULE"